Skip to main content

 Report a Concern

 If you have suffered an incident or attempted incident of sexual assault or misconduct, domestic abuse or stalking, the police and/or other specialist organisations are there to help and the University can support you every step of the way.
+If you would like to discuss an incident that has made you feel uncomfortable or unsafe in any way then please use the ‘Inform the University and speak to an Adviser’ option.
+This will send a notification to our Student Support and Wellbeing Team who will reach out to you and offer an appointment.
+Further information about what support is available can be found below the report boxes.

 You don’t need to take any action if you are not ready to do so, however, if you have suffered sexual assault or misconduct, harassment, domestic abuse, or stalking you can call the police.
-The police prefer you to do this as soon as possible after the incident because there is more chance of a successful outcome as physical evidence disappears with time.
+The police encourage you to do this as soon as possible after the incident because there is more chance of a successful outcome as physical evidence disappears with time.
 If you believe you are still in immediate danger, call the police on 999.
 If you want to report an incident to the police at any other time you can call 101.

 Help and Support